What are the eligibility criteria for Bachelor of Anaesthesia and Operation Theatre Technology (B.AOTT)

 departments, with supervised participation in actual procedures.

-What higher education options are available after a B.Sc.
-Anaesthesia & Operation Theatre Technology programme?
+What higher education options are available after a Bachelor of Anaesthesia and Operation Theatre Technology (B.AOTT) programme?

 Graduates can pursue higher studies, including an M.Sc. in Operation Theatre Technology,